Altinn/altinn-studio-docs/content/technology/solutions/altinn-apps/app/apptemplates/asp.net/customizing.md

 ## Custom frontend
 If the standard UI-editor is to limited it is possible to build a custom frontend with the single page application (SPA) framework of your choice.
 (React, Angular, Vue etc ++).
 You need to compile the SPA application and add it to the wwroot folder of the app.
-In addition you would need to modive the index.cshtml file to
+In addition you would need to modify the index.cshtml file to display your app.